 We are looking for volunteers who can help out with gardening, construction of infrastructure, feeding the animals and any of the many tasks at hand.
 Help with the lay out and construction of two camp sites is needed.

-Volunteers will be required to help me me for 5 hours a day, 5 days a week in exchange for three cooked meals a day and accommodation that could be either a single room with bedding provided or camping.
+Volunteers will be required to help me me for 5 hours a day, 5 days a week in exchange for three meals a day and accommodation that could be either a single room with bedding provided or camping.

 Persian (Farsi): Débutant